Thursday, November 19, 1970

 |

-He was killed at the Battle of Missionary Ridge in 1863, but not before leaving a detailed chronicle of his military experiences in hundreds of letters sent back to his parents.
+He was killed at the Battle of Missionary Ridge in 1863, but not before leaving a detailed chronicle of his military experiences in scores of letters sent back to his parents.

 Ned Dybvig